Diffusion Models: A Comprehensive Survey of Methods and Applications: Future Directions

 \paragraph{Latent Representations} Unlike variational autoencoders or generative adversarial networks, diffusion models are less effective for providing good representations of data in their latent space.
 As a result, they cannot be easily used for tasks such as manipulating data based on semantic representations.
 Furthermore, since the latent space in diffusion models often possesses the same dimensionality as the data space, sampling efficiency is negatively affected and the models may not learn the representation schemes well \cite{jing2022subspace}.

 \paragraph{AIGC and Diffusion Foundation Models} From Stable Diffusion to ChatGPT, Artificial Intelligence Generated Content (AIGC) has gained much attention in both academic and industrial circles.
 Generative Pre-Training is the core technique in GPT-1/2/3/4 \cite{radford2018improving,radford2019language,ouyang2022training,openai2023gpt4} and (Visual) ChatGPT \cite{wu2023visual}, which exhibits promising generation performance and surprising emergent abilities \cite{wei2022emergent} equipped with Large Language Models (LLMs) \cite{touvron2023llama} and Visual Foundation Models \cite{bommasani2021opportunities,yu2022coca,yuan2021florence}.

 It is interesting to transfer the generative pre-training (decoder-only) from GPT series to diffusion model class, evaluate the diffusion-based generation performance at scale, and analyse the emergent abilities of diffusion foundation models.
+Recent advances have demonstrated the potential of building specialized diffusion foundation models for different domains and applications.
+MMaDA \cite{yang2025mmada} exemplifies this trend by leveraging diffusion-based language model foundations to create a multi-modal generation framework that exhibits emergent cross-modal reasoning capabilities.
+Similarly, TraceRL \cite{wang2025revolutionizing} explores how diffusion foundation models can be adapted for reinforcement learning scenarios, generating coherent action sequences while maintaining the scalable properties of foundation models.

-Furthermore, combining LLMs with diffusion models have been proved to be a new promising direction \cite{yang2024mastering,yang2024editworld}.
+Furthermore, combining LLMs with diffusion models has been proved to be a new promising direction \cite{yang2024mastering,yang2024editworld}, opening up possibilities for more sophisticated AIGC systems \cite{liu2025preacher} that leverage the complementary strengths of both paradigms.
+These developments suggest that the future of AIGC lies not only in scaling individual model types but also in creating hybrid architectures that can harness different generative principles for enhanced performance and broader applicability.